 Be in a Position To Save for College

 Many people are unrealistic about what it takes to handle the (rising) costs of college.
 The student loan debt crisis worsens every year, and there is no indication that it’s going to turn around anytime soon.

-There are ways to lessen the financial burden you and your future children will face when they reach college age, and the best is prevention.
-If you make sure you’re in a position to save for your kids’ college education from birth, you will set them up to be ahead of the class—at least financially speaking.
+There are ways to lessen the financial burden you and your future children will face when they reach college age, and the best is preparation.
+If you make sure you’re in a position to save for your kids’ college education right away, you'll set them up to be ahead of the class—at least financially speaking.

 Have Insurance (or the Ability to Pay for It) in Place